 After about 14 days you will see little plants poking up out of the ground.

 There are two types of peas that I plant in my garden.
-A bush pea, which needs no trellis and a climbing pea which needs to be able to grow up with supports.
-I have not noticed a big difference in output so it really is personal preference.
+A bush pea, which needs no trellis, and a climbing pea which needs to be able to grow up with supports.
+I have not noticed a big difference in output so it really is a personal preference.